FREE SHIPPING on orders over $75 International: over $250

 Brief History Of Yunnan Black Tea

 Black tea production in Yunnan began growing in the late 1930s after Japan invaded China.
-Prior, locals mostly enjoyed fresh green teas, while all the black tea farms were situated along China's coast — for ease of export.
-After Japanese forces occupied China's coast, the government, which relied on tea as an export, had to turn elsewhere.
+Before Yunnan Gongfu black tea was created in the late 1930s, most of China’s export-oriented black tea came from eastern and central provinces closer to the coast (like Fujian and Anhui), while Yunnan’s local consumption focused more on green and sun-dried teas.
+After Japanese forces occupied China's coast, the government, which relied on tea exports, had to turn to other markets.
 The next best thing was Yunnan, a southern Chinese province bordering Vietnam, Laos, and Myanmar.
 Through Yunnan's new tea production, China continued the tea trade routes with the Western world through Myanmar and India.
+The mountainous region of Yunnan, with all its ancient tea trees, was very favorable for tea production.

 Different Types of Dian Hong Black Tea

-• Yunnan Gold (Gong Fu)— this tea has more golden buds than Broken Yunnan but still predominantly black tea leaves.
+• Yunnan Gold (Gong Fu) – this tea has more golden buds than Broken Yunnan but still predominantly black tea leaves.
 The brew has a golden-red hue and a vivid sweetness.

-• Yunnan Pure Gold (Jin Ya)— contains only golden buds, covered in fine hairs.
+• Yunnan Pure Gold (Jin Ya) – contains only golden buds, covered in fine hairs.
 The resulting brew is bright red with a gentle sweetness and aroma.

 • Pine Needle (Song Zhen) – this tea is unique in its pine needle-like shape.
 The tea leaves (one bud and one leaf) vary in hues from golden to black and brown.